hlee2052/shrimpSimulator/README.md

 #### Work in progress-
 - need to tweak parameters
-- need to implement more event handling and refactoring
+- need to implement more event handling features
-- minor bug fixes in shrimp crossing.
+- minor bug fixes in shrimp crossing

 ## How to use:

-- A player is given credit to buy four types of shrimps.
-User can freely buy and sell their four shrimps.
+- A player is given credits to buy four types of shrimps.
+A player can freely buy and sell their shrimps.
-- Shrimp will have finite fitness and as month progresses they are likely to pass away.
+- Shrimps have finite fitness and as month progresses they are likely to pass away.
-- When shrimp is purchased, it can be either male or females.
-As time is progressed, if there are both males and females, shrimp will be pregant (berried) and after certain time has passed, they will give birth to babies which will increase your inventory, which you can sell off.
+- Shrimps are either male or female.
+As time progresses, if there are both male and female shrimps in a player's pool, female shrimps will get pregant and after certain time, they will give birth to babies which will increase shrimp numbers in your inventory, which you can sell off.
 - player can purchase lottery to unlock unknown shrimp collections.
 Some shrimps will not show up on lottery unless you have unlocked a certain type already.